 Love Among the DOMAs: Conflict of Law Issues Affecting New York LGBT Families & Domestic Partners; CLE Presentation, New York City Bar Association (May 22, 2007).Honors and Awards

-Selected as a New York Super Lawyers Rising Star for 2011
+New York Metro Super Lawyers Rising Star 2011

 Michael Banuchis is a skilled family law practitioner and seasoned litigator.
 He has experience in all aspects of family and matrimonial law, including divorce, property distribution, child custody, spousal support, child support, and matrimonial agreements.